PoisotLab/ms_network_prediction/manuscript.md

 ## Why should we predict and forecast species interaction networks?

-Networks of species interactionss underpin our understanding of key ecological processes [@Pascual2006EcoNet; @Heleno2014EcoNet].
-Although they have initially be used to describe the interactions *within* a community, our interest in the last decade has shifted towards understanding their structure and their variation over space [@Trojelsgaard2016EcoNet; @Baiser2019EcoRul], and established network ecology as an important emerging component of biogeography
+Networks of species interactions underpin our understanding of key ecological processes [@Pascual2006EcoNet; @Heleno2014EcoNet].
+Although they have initially been used to describe the interactions *within* a community, our interest in the last decade has shifted towards understanding their structure and their variation over space [@Trojelsgaard2016EcoNet; @Baiser2019EcoRul], and established network ecology as an important emerging component of biogeography